 Since most flights arrive at Juan Santamaria International Airport (SJO), San José makes for a perfect starting point for any backpacker entering Costa Rica.
 From there, backpackers usually follow this route clockwise, visiting selected destinations along the way.

-If you’re planning on backpacking in Costa Rica for a longer period, let’s say one or two months, you can still follow this Costa Rica travel guide.
+If you’re planning on backpacking Costa Rica for a longer period, let’s say one or two months, you can still follow this Costa Rica travel guide.
 However, you can take your time and visit a couple more sites around the country.

-In addition to hitting the main Costa Rica backpacker hot spots like Tamarindo and Santa Teresa, you can add destinations like Tortuguero and Monteverde or even travel to the Caribbean coast to check out Cahuita and Puerto Viejo.
+In addition to hitting the main Costa Rica backpacker hotspots like Tamarindo and Santa Teresa, you can add destinations like Tortuguero and Monteverde or even travel to the Caribbean coast to check out Cahuita and Puerto Viejo.

-Read More: Guide to Visiting Tortuguero, Costa Rica
+READ NEXT: Guide to Visiting Tortuguero, Costa Rica

-Popular Destinations for Backpacking in Costa Rica
+Popular Destinations For Backpacking Costa Rica

 If you plan to spend 2 weeks in Costa Rica, seeing about five different places will make for a fast-paced experience, but you’ll fill every day with epic adventures and great memories.
+Here’s an overview of the cities you’ll pass while backpacking through Costa Rica.

 San Jose

 San Jose is a big city with lots to offer.
-It is home to over 2 million residents and roughly 70% of Costa Rican population.
+It is home to over 2 million residents and roughly 70% of Costa Rica’s population.
 San Jose is broken up into many different neighbourhoods, but the majority of backpackers stay in Downtown San Jose, close to the main transportation hub.

 Downtown San Jose is a great destination to experience the culture and history of the country.
 The city has many museums and art galleries, which offer insight into the country’s indigenous history and colonial past.